TribeOneDefi/rwaone-contracts/publish/README.md

 ## 8. Release

-Will initiate the tribeone release process, publishing the tribeone `npm` module and updating all dependent projects in GitHub and `npm`.
+Will initiate the rwaone release process, publishing the rwaone `npm` module and updating all dependent projects in GitHub and `npm`.

 ```bash
 node publish release # "--help" for options